 And as it goes in all of the destinations we share, please practice good trail etiquette and remember to Leave No Trace.
-This means packing out all of your garbage, being respectful to others on busy trails, and following the established rules.
+This means packing out all of your garbage including toilet paper, being respectful to others on busy trails, and following the established rules.

-On this map you can get directions to all of the adventures in this blog post.
+On this map, you can get directions to all of the adventures in this blog post.

 1. Hike Mt.
 Tallac

-3. Go Mountain Biking
+5. Go Mountain Biking

 Bike the Angora Ridge Loop (Advanced)

 Mountain bikers looking for a challenge should check out the Angora Ridge Loop near Fallen Leaf Lake.
-This 12.4 mile ride offers awesome views, a variety of terrain, and an optional pitstop at Angora Lakes where you can take a dip and grab an ice-cold, fresh-squeezed lemonade.
+This 12.4-mile ride offers awesome views, a variety of terrain, and an optional pitstop at Angora Lakes where you can take a dip and grab an ice-cold, fresh-squeezed lemonade.
 This ride features over 1,700 feet of vertical gain and descent.
 The hardest and most technical part was the beginning – the rock creek garden and the first ascent up the Angora Ridge Trail (we rode counter-clockwise).

 Bike the Antone Meadows Loop (Beginner)

 If the Angora Ridge Loop is more than you want/can chew off, the Antone Meadows Loop in North Tahoe is part of a beginner-friendly trail system.
 It doesn’t offer the same views as some of the other trails, but Antone Meadows has some fun single track where you can burn off some steam and practice your mountain biking skills.
 You can connect multiple trails (the trail system is well-signed) for a shorter or longer ride.